 In fact, MARC records are a type of metadata.
 If one starts with the understanding that library resources (i.e., books, journals, archival collections, e-books) are containers for data themselves, and that MARC is a numeric encoding standard for describing that data in an easily indexable way, then hopefully one can also see how a MARC record is data about data (i.e., metadata).
-What many people like Shaw see as a distinction between MARC records and "metadata" records is actually a distinction between numeric encoding standards developed in the 1960s and the semantic encoding standards developed in the 1960s and the semantic encoding standards developed in the 1960s are interchangeable in a modern ILS for describing any kind of library resource.
+What many people like Shaw see as a distinction between MARC records and "metadata" records is actually a distinction between numeric encoding standards developed in the 1960s and the semantic encoding standards developed in the 1990s.
+Technically these encoding standards are interchangeable in a modern ILS for describing any kind of library resource.